WLCG-AuthZ-WG/common-jwt-profile/profile.md

 *   If not explicitly included, the non-parametric `wlcg.groups` scope is implicitly added at the end of the requested scopes list whenever any group scopes are included.
 If no `wlcg.groups` scopes are included then it will not be added, to allow for cases where a client is only interested in capabilities.
 *   The returned `wlcg.groups` claim will not contain duplicates

-If an entity is not entitled to a group, an access_denied error as defined in section 4.1.2.1 of RFC 6749 SHOULD be returned.
-If an error is not returned, the token issuer MUST inform the client according to section 3.3 of RFC 6749.
+If an entity is not entitled to a group, an access_denied error as defined in section 4.1.2.1 of RFC6749 SHOULD be returned.
+If an error is not returned, the token issuer MUST inform the client according to section 3.3 of RFC6749.

 **Examples:**